 Your 5-Minute Post-Class Routine

-- Calves: Stand in a lunge with your back leg straight and heel down.
+- Calves: Stand in a lunge with your back leg straight and heel firmly on the floor.

-- Hamstrings: Sit on the floor with one leg extended, gently reaching toward your toe.
+- Hamstrings: Sit on the floor with one leg extended, gently hinging forward from your hips toward your toe.

-- Quadriceps & Hip Flexors: While standing, pull one heel toward your glute, keeping knees together.
+- Quadriceps & Hip Flexors: While standing, pull one heel toward your glute, keeping your knees together and core engaged.

 - Inner Thighs (Adductors): Sit in a butterfly stretch, gently pressing your knees toward the floor.